federico-camerota/Advanced_Programming_2018-19_Final_Project/C++/readme.md

 The BST class is templated to the type of the key, the value, and the operator used for comparisons, which has been defaulted to `std::less`.
 Three other classes have been declared, `BST_node`, `BST_iterator` and `BST_const_iterator`, in an unnamed namespace since, from a conceptual point of view, it does not make sense for them to exist outside and independently of a BST class.
 Additionally, we want the internal workings of our class to be kept hidden to the user.
 This is an instance of the concept of "data hiding".
 Furthermore, by doing so, they are not templated to comparison type used in BST.
-If they had been defined as private to the class, a copy of them would be generated for each different comparison template that happens to be used, uselessly enlarging the binary.
+If they had been defined as private to the class, a copy of them would be generated for each different comparison that happens to be used, uselessly enlarging the binary.

 The BST class also provides the following aliases:
 1. `key_type` that is an alias for the type of keys.